What is a Tech Trek Camp?

-From building model bridges, designing roller coasters, programming robotic cars, being a marine biologist for a day and exploring wind power, what do these girls have in common?
+From building model bridges, designing computer applications, programming robotic cars, being a marine biologist for a day and exploring wind power, what do these girls have in common?
 They all are experiencing science, technology, engineering and math (STEM)!
 You too can participate in STEM.
-AAUW Florida held its fourth “Tech Trek”, a week-long STEM residential experience for girls going into the 8th grade.
-This event took place at Palm Beach State College College in Boca.
-Raton Florida June 11 – June 17, 2017.
-Young ladies were nominated by science and math teachers to attend.
-The girls completed an application that included answering questions and writing an essay.
-Later they had a personal interview.
-The 2018 camp will be held June 10th – 16th on the campus of Palm Beach State College in Boca Raton.
+AAUW Florida held its sixth “Tech Trek”, a week-long STEM residential experience for girls going into the 8th grade at Palm Beach State College College in Boca Raton Florida. in 2019 there will be two Tech Trek camps in Florida.
+One will be in Deland at Stetson University June 9 – 15; the second will be at Florida Atlantic University in Jupiter from June 16- 22.
+Each will have an enrollment of 48 girls.
+Young ladies again will be nominated to attend by science and math teachers.
+The girls will complete an application that includes answering questions and writing an essay.
+Later they will have a personal interview.

 How to Support Tech Trek

-The financial support of corporate sponsors, AAUW branches and generous individuals are needed each year to make the dream of attending a Tech Trek camp a reality!
-The only cost to the girls selected to attend the camp is a $50 registration fee.
-Camp would not be possible without the assistance of volunteers who assist teachers, serve as camp staff, assist with hands-on workshops, field trips, special events, and reach out to our communities to enlist the help of corporations and female STEM role models.
+The financial support of corporate sponsors, AAUW branches and generous individuals are needed each year to make a girl’s dream dream of attending a Tech Trek camp a reality!
+The only cost to the girls selected to attend a camp is a $50 registration fee.
+Camp would not be possible without volunteers to assist teachers, serve as camp staff, assist with hands-on workshops, field trips, special events, and reach out to Florida communities to enlist the help of corporations and female STEM role models.
+Tech Trek Florida is a project of the AAUW Florida Supporting Foundation, Inc. Please make checks payable to the AAUW Florida Supporting Foundation, Inc. with Tech Trek noted in the memo line.
+Mail to Tech Trek, AAUW Florida Supporting Foundation, PO Box 2938, Jupiter, FL 33468.
+Contributions to the camps are income tax-deductible.
+If you are interested in making an in-kind contribution please contact the Tech Trek Camp Director, at firstname.lastname@example.org to be sure it is something the camp needs or can use.

 Tech Trek History